sjswan13/sjswan13/README.md

 - 🌱 I’m currently learning fullstack engineering
 - 📫 How to reach me sjswan13@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am an avid trad climber, skier, paraglider and backpacking adventurer!
-I also love to dance.
+I also love ballroom dancing.

 <!---
 sjswan13/sjswan13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.